FlowFuse/website/src/blog/2024/01/capture-data-edge-with-node-red-flowfuse.md

 Once the installation is complete, you must configure the Device Agent to connect to your FlowFuse instance.
 In this guide, you’ve previously downloaded the `device.yml` file that’s needed now.
 On Linux or Mac, move the file to `/opt/flowfuse-device/device.yml`, and for Windows-based systems, move the file to `c:\opt\flowfuse-device\device.yml`.

-Afterward, start the agent with:
+Afterward, start the agent with: `flowfuse-device-agent`.

 This will launch the Device Agent and connect it to your FlowFuse instance.
 The Device Agent will wait for instructions on which flows to run.

 ### Programming flows for the edge